deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 ## Monitoring

-Our `NodeGroup` implementation exports an availability metrics collected by Prometheus.
+DKP exports the group availability Prometheus metrics for each `NodeGroup`.

 ### What information does Prometheus collect, and in what form?